js-emacs/js2-refactor.el/README.md

    element in an object or array literal, it makes sure that the commas are still correctly placed.

+## Bugs

+* **Undoing past an extract-variable messes up the buffer.** It's definitely because of mark-multiple being used in an interactive command that also modifies the buffer.
+The contents of master is mirrored.
+One possible solution is to modify mark-multiple to be more like multiple-cursors.
+Other solutions are most welcome.

 ## Todo

 A list of some wanted improvements for the current refactorings.